Chief of Police

 On behalf of the men and women of the Georgetown Police Department welcome to our official website.
 I hope you find the information contained herein informative and useful.

-Georgetown is home to an extraordinary and diverse community of nearly 70,000 residents.
-Georgetown is located just north of Austin and was recently named the fastest growing community over 50,000 in the United States!
-Despite our growth, Georgetown maintains its small town feel and remains an exceptional place to live, work, and play.
+Georgetown is home to an extraordinary and diverse community of over 75,000 residents.
+Georgetown is located just north of Austin and over the last few years has been one of the fastest growing communities over 50,000 in the United States!
+Despite our growth, Georgetown maintains its small town charm and remains an exceptional place to live, work, and play.

-The Georgetown Police Department is comprised of 85 sworn officers and 41 support staff, which includes: patrol, investigations, communications, animal services, and code enforcement.
+The Georgetown Police Department is comprised of approximately 90 sworn officers and over 30 support staff.
 Special assignments include Community Engagement, School Resource Officer, SWAT (Regional Team), Traffic, Deployment, HIDTA Task Force, Honor Guard, and Bike Patrol.

 In February 2015, the police department moved into our Public Safety Operations & Training Center.
 The facility is state of the art and is a gem of the Georgetown community.
 The main building is approximately 76,000 square feet and includes space for all police operations, fire administration, three Training Rooms, a standalone Emergency Operations Center, Communication Center, Gym, Crime Lab, Vehicle Evidence Bays, Defensive Tactics Lab, and Locker Rooms/Showers.
-Behind the main building is an 18,000 square foot Tactical Building with 13,000 square feet of moveable walls and catwalks for reality based training.
-The Tactical Building also includes a 3,200 square area with equipment for functional training.
+Behind the main building is an 18,000 square foot Tactical Building with over 13,000 square feet of moveable walls and catwalks for reality based training.
+The Tactical Building also includes a 3,200 square foot affiliated CrossFit box for functional training.
 Behind the Tactical Building is a Slow Speed Driving Track and Skid Pad.
-On the south end of the property is an obstacle course for confidence/team building and physical conditioning.
-Future projects on campus will include a hybrid firearms range; 50 yards with 15 lanes (2021).
+Future projects on campus will include the second phase obstacle course and a hybrid firearms range (2022).

 The vision of the Georgetown Police Department is “to be the standard in law enforcement through leadership, innovation, and a commitment to excellence.”
 Our mission is to “serve with honor, protect with vigilance.”
 Both the vision and mission are supported by five guiding core values: “integrity, leadership, teamwork, professionalism, and accountability.”
 Our vision, mission, and values were developed from the ground up with input from all across the organization and serves as an inspiration for both actions and decision making throughout the organization.
 Said differently, they are not words that merely hang on the wall, but an encouraging and guiding framework that keeps us focused on the pursuit of our collective potential.